ratemykol/cursor/replit.md

 - June 21, 2025.
 Simplified sharing to Twitter-only option and changed from new window to new tab opening behavior
 - June 21, 2025.
 Added automatic dropdown closing when cursor leaves badge area for improved user experience
 - June 21, 2025.
 Fixed inappropriate default text on trader profiles by removing "new pairs terrorist" fallback and changing review count and wallet text to black
+- June 21, 2025.
+Updated specialty and bio text colors to black for better readability and consistency
+- June 21, 2025.
+Removed "Crypto Expert" fallback text from homepage trader cards for cleaner profile display
 ```

 ## User Preferences